netreconlab/Parse-Swift/README.md

 - [Migrating from Older Versions and SDKs](#migrating-from-older-versions-and-sdks)

 ## Example Apps and Frameworks
-Below is a list of apps and frameworks that use Parse-Swift to help developers take advantage of the framework:
+Below is a list of apps and frameworks that use ParseSwift<sup>OG</sup> to help developers take advantage of the framework:
-- [ParseServerSwift](https://github.com/netreconlab/parse-server-swift) - Write Parse Cloud Code in Swift using Parse-Swift
+- [ParseServerSwift](https://github.com/netreconlab/parse-server-swift) - Write Parse Cloud Code in Swift using ParseSwift<sup>OG</sup>
 - [ParseServerAnyAnalytics](https://github.com/netreconlab/parse-server-any-analytics-adapter) - Analytics adapter to connect Parse Server analytics to any 3rd party analytics tool
 - [CarekitSampe-ParseCareKit](https://github.com/netreconlab/CareKitSample-ParseCareKit) - An example application of [CareKit](https://github.com/carekit-apple/CareKit)'s OCKSample synchronizing CareKit data to the Cloud via [ParseCareKit](https://github.com/netreconlab/ParseCareKit)
-- [ParseCareKit](https://github.com/netreconlab/ParseCareKit) - Synchronize CareKit 2.1+ data with a parse-server using Parse-Swift
+- [ParseCareKit](https://github.com/netreconlab/ParseCareKit) - Synchronize CareKit 2.1+ data with a parse-server using ParseSwift<sup>OG</sup>
 - [SnapCat](https://github.com/netreconlab/SnapCat) - SnapCat is a social media application for posting pictures, comments, and finding friends.
-SnapCat is designed using SwiftUI and the ParseSwift SDK
+SnapCat is designed using SwiftUI and the ParseSwift<sup>OG</sup> SDK
-- [ParseMigrateKeychain](https://github.com/netreconlab/ParseMigrateKeychain) - A sample app that demonstrates how to migrate an app written with the Parse [Objective-C SDK](https://github.com/parse-community/Parse-SDK-iOS-OSX) to the Parse-Swift SDK
+- [ParseMigrateKeychain](https://github.com/netreconlab/ParseMigrateKeychain) - A sample app that demonstrates how to migrate an app written with the Parse [Objective-C SDK](https://github.com/parse-community/Parse-SDK-iOS-OSX) to the ParseSwift<sup>OG</sup> SDK

 ## Test Drive Parse-Swift
-To learn how to use or experiment with Parse-Swift, you can run and edit the [ParseSwift.playground](https://github.com/netreconlab/Parse-Swift/tree/main/ParseSwift.playground/Pages).
+To learn how to use or experiment with ParseSwift<sup>OG</sup>, you can run and edit the [ParseSwift.playground](https://github.com/netreconlab/Parse-Swift/tree/main/ParseSwift.playground/Pages).
 You can use the parse-server in [this repo](https://github.com/netreconlab/parse-hipaa/tree/parse-swift) which has docker compose files (`docker-compose up` gives you a working server) configured to connect with the playground files, has [Parse Dashboard](https://github.com/parse-community/parse-dashboard), and can be used with MongoDB or PostgreSQL.
 You can also configure the Swift Playgrounds to work with your own Parse Server by editing the configuation in [Common.swift](https://github.com/netreconlab/Parse-Swift/blob/e9ba846c399257100b285d25d2bd055628b13b4b/ParseSwift.playground/Sources/Common.swift#L4-L19).
 To learn more, see this [discussion](https://github.com/netreconlab/Parse-Swift/discussions/74) or [CONTRIBUTING.md](https://github.com/netreconlab/Parse-Swift/blob/main/CONTRIBUTING.md#swift-playgrounds).

 ## Installation

 ### [Swift Package Manager](https://swift.org/package-manager/)

-You can use The Swift Package Manager (SPM) to install ParseSwift by adding the following description to your `Package.swift` file:
+You can use The Swift Package Manager (SPM) to install ParseSwift<sup>OG</sup> by adding the following description to your `Package.swift` file:

 ```swift
 // swift-tools-version:5.5.2